igarcica/PicknPlace/pick_n_place/README.md

 `` ./tutorial04.bash`` -->

-2. Set the object properties in the "C_Object_properties section of the reconfigure, including the object name (pillowc or towel), the number of layers (8l), the stiffness and friction of that case, and if it is desired to force to grasp the second nearest edge and if there is already a pile (for computing pile quality).
+2. Set the object properties in the "C_Object_properties section of the reconfigure, including the number of objects to pile (n_objs_pile), the list of object names (objs_to_pile), the number of layers, and if it is desired to force to grasp the second nearest edge.

 3. Start the demo generating and parsing the plan activating the boolean ``plan_pddl_demo`` in the reconfigure and check if the generated plan is ok.